HollyT85/books_for_you/README.md

 ![userstory](static/images/readme/userstory5.png)

-<u><b>Next steps</b></u>

-To improve the site, the links to purchase would be accurate.
-There would also be pagination and a more interactive rating system.
+<u><b>Features Left to Implement</b></u>

+The site would benefit from pagination using either jQuery or Python for an improved user experience without endless scrolling.

+An admin page also needs to be implemented; this would be to provide the owner of the site access to usernames, books and reviews in case of any inappropriate content being added.
+This would mean it could be easily removed once it was spotted.

 <b><u>Testing and Validation</u></b>

+All testing was done manually

 <i>Pep8</i>

 ![pep8](static/images/readme/pep.png)

-Due to getting some errors in the Git workspace which couldn't ever be fixed no matter what I tried, I ran my code through [pep8](http://pep8online.com/checkresult) and all the Python code is pep8 compliant.
+Due to getting some errors in the Git workspace which couldn't be fixed no matter what I tried, I ran my code through [pep8](http://pep8online.com/checkresult) and all the Python code is pep8 compliant.
+Unfortunately, this means there are errors showing in my git terminal however, both my mentor and myself tried everything we could think of to stop the red error showing and nothing would.

 <i>Speed Test</i>